-While employees said a wage increase would be the most important change, 83% of employees said they would be more likely to stay at their job if paid leave was offered.
+While employees said receiving more money is most important, 83% of employees said they would stay at a job at an increased rate if an employer offered paid leave.

 That’s not to say minimum wage was forgotten—77% of employees who currently make minimum wage say they would be more likely to remain in their position if the minimum wage was raised.

-To further point out the difference in employer and employee opinion of AB5, 64% of employees who are currently 1099 contractors said the likelihood of retention would increase if they were paid as W-2 employees.
+To point out the difference in opinion, 64% of 1099 contractors said they would consider staying if the employer paid them as a W-2 employee.

 Insight #5: Every bit of advance scheduling matters.

-The majority of employees who receive advance schedules—80% of those who receive schedules two weeks in advance and 97% of those who receive them three weeks or more in advance—say they are satisfied with the window of time in between the notice and the shift.
+The majority of employees who receive advance schedules say they are satisfied with the window of time in between the notice and the shift.